Skip to main content

 • The CAPTCHA links in the create an account step 1 of 2 page are not in the correct focus order.
 (WCAG 2.2 A criterion 2.4.3 - Focus order).

 • The form in the "Create an account step 2 of 2 page and the Affordability calculator page) uses native HTML5 data validation that has error messages that are only displayed for 5 seconds.
+Some system messages are not persistent.
 (WCAG 2.2 A criterion 2.2.1 - Timing Adjustable).

 • The title for the Create an account step 1 and 2 does not properly convey the purpose of the page.
 (WCAG 2.2 A criterion 2.4.2 - Page Titled).

-• On some pages when information modals are opened, focus is sent to the modal.
+• On some pages when information modals are opened, focus is not sent automatically to the modal.
 (WCAG 2.2 A criterion 2.4.3 - Focus Order).

 • There are duplicate links (Featured properties component and Home page) where one link does not identify the link target and should have single link with the appropriate link text instead.
 (WCAG 2.2 A criterion 2.4.4 - Link Purpose (In Context)).